ADVANTICS/documentation/products/adb-pc-dc01/docs/operation.md

 The module is able to operate over a very wide range of Port B voltages between 200V and 1500V, where Port A is kept within 750V and 950V.
 This is achieved using a novel interconnection strategy that utilizes the galvanic isolation to boost the output voltage above the input voltage, thus reaching the voltages required for different applications, while maintaining excellent conversion efficiency.

-## Applications

-The ADB-PC-DC01 is suited for high power electric-vehicle DC charging, covering CCS1, CCS2, NACS, CHAdeMO and MCS.
-It integrates cleanly with energy-storage systems and supports full V2G operation thanks to it bidirectional topology that is designed to meet stringent reinforced insulation requirements.
-It can be used in any application that requires a large voltage regulation along with isolated bidirectionality, such as V2G systems.
-These applications require a wide voltage range to allow all kinds of vehicle types to be connected.
-Additionally, it functions effectively in EV chargers and charger simulators, DC voltage isolation and conversion aboard ships, mining equipment, or as a laboratory-grade isolated bidirectional power source.
-The design maintains reliability in harsh locations, including marine, coastal, and mining environments.

 Even though the module is fully bidirectional, port A and port B are not symmetrical due to the supported voltage ranges and use cases for each port.
 When deploying the DC01, this asymmetry should be kept in mind.

 ADB-PC-DC01 can regulate the voltage at either Port A or Port B, but not both at the same time.
 It is up to the user’s discretion to choose which side needs regulation and make the connections accordingly.